divikjuneja17/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 1. Objects
 2. Arrays

-Now, let us see what exactly primitive and non-primitive data types mean.
 *Primitive* data types are immutable(non-modifiable) data types.
 Once a primitive data type is created we cannot modify it.

 **Example:**